Pemba Doma Sherpa

 A resident of Namche-1 of Solukhumbu district, Pemba Doma had been raised by her grandparents after her parents died when she was two.
 She attended classes in one of the schools built by Edmund Hillary.
 She was the founder of the Save the Himalayan Kingdom charity, which focused on educating Nepali children regardless of caste.
 She was also the director of the Climb High Himalaya trekking company.

 Pemba Doma fell from an elevation of 8000 m while descending Lhotse.
 The fall was witnessed by Australian mountaineer Philip Ling who was also climbing the mountain.
-Two other Sherpas also perished while trailing a group of clients during a snowstorm.
+Two other Sherpas also perished while descending a group of clients during a snowstorm.